openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

    pip install openvino-dev
    ```

-### Step 3.
-Verify that the package is installed
+### Step 4.
+Verify that the Package is Installed

 Run the command below:
 ```sh
 python3 -c "pot -h"
 ```

-Now you are ready to develop and run your application.
+You will see the help message for Post-Training Optimization Tool if installation finished successfully.

 ## Additional Resources